PythonicCafe/pydokku/README.md

 pydokku is a Python library and command-line tool to interface with Dokku.
 It makes it pretty easy to get structured data regarding a Dokku server and also to easily setup apps and its configurations.
 It supports interfacing with a local Dokku command or via SSH (using a multiplexed connection for speed).
+It's developed in Python 3.11 but may run smoothly in Python3.8+ installations, so it's useful to grab data about an old server and migrate to a new one and also to automate some stuff. :)

 Goals:
 - Create a well tested tool to interface/control Dokku